War crimes in occupied Poland during World War II: Indiscriminate executions by firing squad

 From the very beginning of war against Poland, German forces carried out massacres and executions of civilians.
 Many of these atrocities were not properly researched after the war due to the political divide between Eastern and Western Europe during the Cold War, wrote Böhler.
 Polish eyewitness accounts do not identify the German units involved; that information is traceable only through German records.
-Therefore, the crimes committed by the Heer (the regular German army) were often wrongly attributed to SS operational groups in Polish historiography.
+Therefore, the crimes committed by the Wehrmacht (the regular German army) were often wrongly attributed to SS operational groups in Polish historiography.
 It is estimated that there were two hundred executions every day in September 1939.
 Reinhard Heydrich, head of the Reich Security Main Office, complained that the rate was too slow.
 Typically, the mass executions were conducted in public spaces such as the town square in order to inflict terror.

-Records show that during the German advance across Poland five hundred thirty-one towns and villages were burned.
+Records show that during the German advance across Poland 531 towns and villages were burned.
 By the end of September 1939 the names of settlements, dates and numbers of civilians executed by the Wehrmacht included: Starogard (2 September), 190 Poles, 40 of them Jews; Świekatowo (3 September), 26 Poles; Wieruszów (3 September), 20 Poles all Jews.
 On 4 September 1939 the 42nd Infantry Regiment committed the Częstochowa massacre with 1,140 citizens or more, 150 of them Jews, murdered in wild shooting actions in several city locations, leading to a final bloodbath according to Polish reports, involving frightened and inexperienced troops opening machine gun fire at a crowd of 10,000 civilians rounded up as hostages in the Main Square.
 The official Wehrmacht tally listed only 96 male and 3 female victims of the so-called "anti-partisan" action in the city.